Assisted reproductive treatment in the EU/EEA

 Documentation and translation

 In order for Helfo to consider the claim and reach a decision, the documentation must be comprehensible.
 This means that all documentation must initially be in Norwegian, Danish, Swedish or English.
 You should therefore try to get the documentation issued in one of these languages.
 If the documents are in another language, Helfo can, if necessary, ask you to have them translated.
 You must pay for the translation yourself.
 If you send in a translated document, you must also send in the original.

 The treatment proceeds as planned, but Tina and Louise have to have a second cycle of treatment (another attempt).
 They receive a new offer from the fertility clinic for the second cycle and they apply for, and are granted, a new prior notification from Helfo.
 They complete the second cycle and make sure they bring back all the necessary documentation from Denmark.

 Submit your application

 Once your treatments have been completed, you can apply to Helfo for reimbursement.
-You must send in your claim form within six months from the date on which each treatment is provided.
+You must send in your claim form within six months.

 For details about the applicable documentation requirements, see "Don't forget the documentation".